 The Munkaþverá church was dedicated to the Virgin Mary back then when the nation was Catholic.

 Apparently, in the graveyard, a Sturlungareitur - Plot of Sturlungar - is to be found, where Chieftain Sighvatur Sturluson of the Sturlung Clan and his sons are buried.
 They got killed in the biggest Viking battle in Iceland - the Örlygsstaðabardagi battle - which took place between the biggest Viking clans in Iceland in 1238 in Skagafjörður.

 There is a statue of Bishop Jón Arason, the last Catholic bishop, on the site where the old monastery used to stand.
-Jón Arason studied to become priest here at Munkaþverá.
-His daughter lived in Grund, where the beautiful Grundarkirkja church stands, which I mention here above.
+Jón Arason studied to become a priest here at Munkaþverá.
+His daughter lived at Grund, where the beautiful Grundarkirkja church stands, which I mention here above.

 Munkaþverá is located in Eyjafjörður fjord on the east side of the fjord.
 To reach the church cross the bridge by Hrafnagil and turn right, drive for a few km and Munkaþverá will be on your right-hand side, not very visible from the road.
 You will then have to drive down to it.

-Eyjafjörður fjord is filled with interesting places to visit - I hope you enjoy exploring the longest fjord of Iceland with me :)
+Eyjafjörður fjord is filled with interesting places to visit - and there are many more interesting churches in this long fjord, all of which I have visited - I hope you enjoy exploring the longest fjord of Iceland with me :)

 Grundarkirkja church is located some 403 km away from Reykjavík, Iceland's capital city, and some 24 km south of Akureyri, the capital of North-Iceland, on road 829.

 Have a lovely time in Eyjafjörður :)